TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-server-serverparameternotlisted.md

 Not all PostgreSQL parameters are available for you to reconfigure in Azure Database for PostgreSQL.
 If a PostgreSQL parameter is not listed in your server's Azure portal **Server parameters** window, it cannot be reconfigured from the default.

 To review the current list of configurable parameters, navigate to the **Server parameters** window in the Azure portal.
 A few Postgres parameters require you to restart the server for them to take effect.
-These are indicated by the property 'Static'.
+These are indicated by the property `Static`.

 ## **Recommended Steps**